abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Input Breadboard subsystem.md

 The blocks are simple plastic shells that contain the circuit components.
 The user will connect the legs of the components into the spring loaded terminal blocks in order to make the circuits.
 They will have resistor blocks, capacitor blocks, a diode block, and three blank connector blocks.

 The sensor circuit is made up of a 3x3 grid with a circuit in and a circuit out pin.
 The selector switch has 3 modes: resistance, off, and capacitance.
 The user is expected to build their circuit while the switch is set to "off".
 They will be given blocks containing various circuit components, of which they can insert into the circuit and build up circuits utilzing the traces connecting the terminal blocks together.
 Then, once the final connection back to the voltage out pin has been made, then they may flip the switch to the correct position depending on what components they used.
 The circuit is designed to only read resistance or capacitace separately, so no RC circuits may be made in this grid.
 However, there is a diode block that can be utilized in both circuits, to varying effects depending on the configuration of the circuit.

+The PCB above shows the required circuitry.
+The Arduino Mega 2560 will be mounted to the car body itself, with the shield attatched to the top.
+Then, all of the schematic connections from the arduino will be made by soldering to the shield.
+The grid will operate as follows: Male to Female Jumper Wires will be soldered to the pads in the PCB on the right, where the female ends will be mounted to a plastic housing on top of the car.
+This will serve as the pseudo-breadboard for the user to interact with.

 ## Analysis: